 Our major areas of study include history and geography as well as government and leadership, global studies, and law.
 Our social studies program integrates these diverse areas into the context of our current society.
 The humanities curriculum develops students’ critical thinking, writing, and communications skills.
 The aim is to cultivate their ability to articulate, modify, and defend a position by learning and analyzing a defined body of content.

 The development of learning skills and attitudes plays as important a role in the education of each student as the acquisition of content.
 The knowledge explosion and the increasingly sophisticated means to access information make it vital that we equip our students with the aptitudes to evaluate a bewildering array of choices.
 Students are challenged with a varied set of learning activities including granular small group and full class discussions, expansive research, achievement tests oral presentations, and debates.

 As a Canadian boarding school each student will be introduced to aspects of Canada's history and geography in Grades 9 through 11.
-The country’s unique multi-cultural character and strategic positioning is reflected through an examination of our heritage, the influence of the United States, and our future as a Pacific Rim nation.
+The country’s unique multi-cultural identity, economy and resources are reflected through an examination of Canada's heritage, First Nations people, the influence of the United States, and our future as a global trading partner.

 We also have a mandate to track modern nature of current events and to remind students of the global issues beyond the school gates.